 Every year, we keep our eyes on the S&P Dow Jones Indices annual report on actively managed funds, even though it reads like a broken record.
 From the most recent report in April, recapping 2020:

 "[Actively managed] large-cap funds picked up where they left off the previous decade – for the 11th consecutive one-year period, the majority (60%) underperformed the S&P 500."

 If this were college football, we'd be questioning whether this is even really a rivalry anymore.

 But think about it: For 11 straight years, the majority of seasoned professionals – experts who are paid, and paid well, to select stocks for their customers – who are slinging large-cap blend products can't beat the benchmark.
 So, what chance, exactly, do you think your average investor, who has maybe an hour each week to dedicate toward reviewing their portfolio, has of outrunning the index?

 Moreover, S&P 500 index funds are even beating out other large-blend index strategies.
-With just a couple weeks to go in 2021, the VOO was outperforming 80% of its Morningstar category peers and had earned a full five out of five stars from Morningstar's rating system.
+In 2021, the VOO outperformed roughly three-quarters of its Morningstar category peers and had earned a full five out of five stars from Morningstar's rating system.